Yellow Turban Rebellion: Zhang Jue's plans for rebellion

-Before the rebellion started, Zhang Jue had sent Ma Yuanyi (馬元義) to recruit followers from Jing and Yang provinces and gather them in Ye.
-Since Ma Yuanyi frequently traveled to Luoyang, the Han imperial capital, he was able to persuade Feng Xu (封諝) and Xu Feng (徐奉), members of the imperial court's eunuch faction, to secretly collaborate with Zhang Jue.
-They set 3 April 184 as the date for the rebellion, but before the plans was set in motion, the Yellow Turbans were betrayed.
-One of the founders of "The Way of Peace" movement, Tang Zhou (唐周) had been excluded from later planning, so he reported Ma Yuanyi to the authorities.
-Ma Yuanyi was arrested and executed by dismemberment in Luoyang.
+About a month before the rebellion, Zhang Jue ordered one of his advisors, Ma Yuanyi (馬元義) to recruit followers from both Jing and Yang provinces and have them gather in Ye (present-day Linzhang County, Handan, Hebei and Anyang, Henan).
+Since Ma Yuanyi frequently made visits to the Han imperial capital of Luoyang (present-day Luoyang, Henan), he was able to persuade Feng Xu (封諝) and XU Feng (徐奉), two members of Emperor Ling's trusted eunuch faction, to secretly aid Zhang Jue while feigning loyalty to the Emperor.
+However, a few days before the rebellion was set to begin, the Yellow Turbans were suddenly betrayed.
+One of the Taiping Dao's founding members, Tang Zhou (唐周), was excluded from further planning for reasons unknown, so he reported Ma Yuanyi to the proper authorities.
+Ma Yuanyi was later arrested and subsequently executed by dismemberment in Luoyang not too long after.

-After Emperor Ling learned that Zhang Jue was plotting a revolt, he ordered Zhou Bin (周斌), Prefect of the Palace Parks (鉤盾令), to conduct an investigation and capture all the conspirators.
+When Emperor Ling was notified of what Zhang Jue and the Taiping Dao was plotting, he ordered Zhou Bin (周斌), Prefect of the Palace Parks (鉤盾令), to conduct an investigation and capture any co-conspirators that sided with Zhang Jue.
 Hundreds of people were arrested and executed during this time.